-A quilting cutting mat is one of the most important of quilting supplies you will ever buy, as it can or break it when it comes to the accuracy of your cuts.
-And of course, accurate cuts are crucial to make your project exactly how you want it to be.
+Looking for the 5 best cutting mats for quilting?
+A quilting cutting mat is one of the most important of quilting supplies you will ever buy, as it can make or break it when it comes to the accuracy of your cuts.
+And of course, accurate cuts are crucial to making your project exactly how you want it to be.

 |Image||Cutting Mats for Quilting||Rating|